catvec/funkyboy.zone/lab/rpi-vpn/README.md

        ```
        ssh-copy-id -i ../../secret/lab/rpi-vpn/pki/management_key admin@${RPI_HOST}
        ```
-     - A note about Salt and SSH keys:
-       > Salt always seems to want to make an RSA SSH key at `<pki_dir>/ssh/salt-ssh.rsa` even if you specify your own key to use (and even if your own key is an RSA key).
-       > For our purposes we will ignore that key, because we cannot delete it, as Salt will just re-create it.
-       > However, just know that you cannot use that key to SSH into the Pi (This can be tested via `ssh -o "IdentitiesOnly=yes" -i <key file> admin@${PI_HOST}`)

 # Ways to Brick
 This is a list of ways you can brick the installation.
 Usually resulting in needing physical access to the Raspberry Pi.
 So try not to do these things: